okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 The Registration Inline Hook is now set up with a status of active.

 > **Note:** You can also set up an inline hook using an API.
-See [Inline Hooks Management API](/docs/reference/api/inline-hooks/#create-inline-hook) for further information.
+See [Inline Hooks Management API](/docs/reference/api/inline-hooks/#create-inline-hook).

 ### Enable the Registration Inline Hook

-The procedure to enable the Registration Inline Hook is dependent on the type of org you are using: Okta Identity Engine or Okta Classic Engine.
+The procedure to enable the Registration Inline Hook is dependent on the type of org that you are using: Okta Identity Engine or Okta Classic Engine.
 Follow the procedure for your specific org.

 #### Enable a Registration Inline Hook in the Identity Engine